aa6dcc/Heat-Equation/README.md

 Where:
 - `u`: Scalar potential function (e.g., temperature, electric potential, etc.)
 - `∇²`: Laplace operator, defined as `∂²/∂x² + ∂²/∂y²` in 2D or `∂²/∂x² + ∂²/∂y² + ∂²/∂z²` in 3D

+In effect, the heat equation can be thought of as an extension of Laplace's equation to include the effect of time-dependent heat flow.